syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Detect-Whether-a-New-Link-Has-Been-Added-Removed-From-a-Diagram.md

     If evtArgs.ChangeType = Syncfusion.Windows.Forms.Diagram.CollectionExChangeType.Insert AndAlso Not (evtArgs.Connection Is Nothing) Then

-        Dim newconn As Connection = evtArgs.Connection
+        Dim newconnector As Connection = evtArgs.Connection

         Dim newlink As Link = Nothing

-        If TypeOf newconn.SourcePort Is LinkPort Then
+        If TypeOf newconnector.SourcePort Is LinkPort Then

-            newlink = newconn.SourcePort.Container
+            newlink = newconnector.SourcePort.Container

         End If

-        If TypeOf newconn.TargetPort Is LinkPort Then
+        If TypeOf newconnector.TargetPort Is LinkPort Then

-            newlink = newconn.TargetPort.Container
+            newlink = newconnector.TargetPort.Container

         End If